PantherFlow (Beta)

 statement.

-Typically when people say "PantherFlow query," they're talking about a tabular expression statement, which retrieves a dataset and returns it in some form.
-A tabular expression statement is usually made up of operators separated by pipes (|
+The term "PantherFlow query" typically refers to a tabular expression statement, which retrieves a dataset and returns it in some form (in contrast to a let statement.)
+A tabular expression statement usually contains operators separated by pipes (|

 ).
 Each operator performs some action on the data—i.e., filters or transforms it—before passing it on to the next operator.
 Operator order is important, as PantherFlow statements are read sequentially.